gchi66/pailin-abroad/lesson_docs/en/level_1.md

         หิวค่ะ

 Translated directly, this would just be ‘Hungry.’
 The sentence makes sense in Thai because the subject is understood from the context.

+**Don’t forget the subject**

 But in English, every sentence must have a subject AND a verb!
 So the sentence above must be: